borgbackup/borg/docs/usage.rst

     single-archive chunk indexes).

 Chunks index:
     Proportional to the amount of data chunks in your repo.
-Lots of small chunks in your repo imply a big chunks index.
-You may need to tweak the chunker params (see create options) if you have a lot of data and you want to keep the chunks index at some reasonable size.
+Lots of chunks in your repo imply a big chunks index.
+    It is possible to tweak the chunker params (see create options).

 Files index:
     Proportional to the amount of files in your last backup.
 Can be switched